jk-jeon/dragonbox/README.md

 Policy parameters (e.g., `jkj::dragonbox::policy::sign::ignore` in the above example) are of different types, so different combinations of policies generally result in separate template instantiations, which might cause binary bloat.
 (However, it is only the combination that matters; giving the same parameter combination in a different order will usually not generate a separate binary.)

 ## Sign policy
-Determines whether or not `jkj::dragonbox::to_decimal` will extract and return the sign of the input paramter.
+Determines whether or not `jkj::dragonbox::to_decimal` will extract and return the sign of the input parameter.

 - `jkj::dragonbox::policy::sign::ignore`: The sign of the input is ignored, and there is no `is_negative` member in the returned struct.
 A string generation routine might anyway need to deal with the sign by itself, so often this member will not be needed.
 In that case, omitting `is_negative` member can reduce some overhead. `jkj::dragonbox::to_chars` and `jkj::dragonbox::to_chars_n` use this policy internally.